Canadian Breaks Loop

 In spring and summer, woodpeckers, Yellow-billed Cuckoo, Great Crested Flycatcher, Brown Thrasher, Northern Mockingbird, House, Bewick’s and Carolina Wrens, Carolina Chickadee, Tufted Titmouse, Warbling Vireo, Northern Cardinal, Blue Grosbeak, Indigo Bunting and Yellow Warbler occur here.
 Marsh Wren and Common Yellowthroat occur in the reed beds at the end of the boardwalk.

 Tours to Lesser Prairie-Chicken booming grounds provide an incomparable display of the rites of spring.
 One of the greatest concentrations of the dwindling Lesser Prairie-Chicken is in Hemphill, Wheeler and Lipscomb Counties.
 Intensive efforts to stabilize and restore the population are underway, and the Anderson Ranch has a significant tract of land that is in excellent range condition.
 Anderson Ranch has an estimated 26 Lesser Prairie-Chicken breeding leks and, depending on the year, good populations of Northern Bobwhite.
 The ranch also has prairie dog towns and well-managed native grasslands that include big bluestem, little bluestem, switchgrass and yellow Indiangrass.
 A blind near the riverbank provides ideal opportunities for wildlife photography or observation.
 Wild Turkeys roost in the cottonwood stands along the river at night.
-The ranch provides an excellent venue for viewing the Canadian River breaks by kayak, which can be rented at the ranch when water levels permit.
 Look for a plethora of wildflowers in the spring, as well as raptors that can be found hunting above the grasslands.
 Golden Eagle has been seen by the large pond as you enter the ranch, and numerous puddle ducks and geese spend the winter here.

 Just below the working ranch house is a wetland that comprises the headwaters of the Washita River.
 Six miles of walking trails follow breeding sites for a cornucopia of dragonflies, as well as habitat for waterfowl and a variety of sparrows.
 Deer blinds along the creek provide a superb viewing opportunity for people seeking to photograph deer or flocks of Wild Turkey.
 There is also a prairie dog town with Burrowing Owls.
 Besides providing a splendid panoramic view, Cedar Mountain, the highest point on the property, is a good site for viewing deer and coyotes, as well as Eastern Bluebird, found on the ranch year-round.
 During winter, Mountain Bluebird occurs throughout the ranch, often in large flocks.
 Other birds commonly observed in winter include Gadwall, Ring-necked Duck, Red-tailed Hawk, Horned Lark, Northern Flicker, Red-bellied Woodpecker, Northern Cardinal, Dark-eyed Junco, Mountain Bluebird, White-crowned Sparrow and American Crow.